IsRengel/InstallCursorEditorLinux/README.md

-# Setup: Install Cursor IA Code Editor on Linux
+# Setup: Install Cursor AI Code Editor on Linux

 ## Introduction

-This guide helps you install **Cursor IA Code Editor** as a desktop application on Linux operating systems, regardless of which distribution you use, simplifying the setup process.
+This guide helps you install **Cursor AI Code Editor** as a desktop application on Linux operating systems, regardless of which distribution you use, simplifying the setup process.

-### What is Cursor IA Code Editor?
+### What is Cursor AI Code Editor?

 Cursor IDE is an AI-powered code editor, built on the foundations of Visual Studio Code and enhanced with ChatGPT integration.
 It offers a rich development experience with AI-based coding assistance.
 To learn more about Cursor IDE, visit the official [Cursor website](https://cursor.sh/).